-We sat down with Stephanie to discuss more about her background, and what she is doing now.
+ThriveMap is delighted to announce that Dr Stephanie Cook has joined the team as Chief Science Officer.
+We sat down with Stephanie to discuss her background, and what she is doing now.

 I was incredibly drawn to Psychology as soon as I started studying it at A-Level.
 I was fascinated to learn about the mechanisms that underlie both normal and abnormal behaviours in everyday life; from stress and relationships to psychosis and eating disorders.

-When I began my degree studies, I was intrigued by how statistical methods can be used to analyse and validate behaviour with relation to theoretical models and hypotheses.
+When I began my degree studies, I was intrigued by how statistical methods can be used to analyse and validate behaviour in relation to theoretical models and hypotheses.

 My burning desire to ‘figure people out’ lead to my interest in neuroscience and brain imaging.
 Our ability to link certain behaviours to activity in the brain through the use of modern technology never ceases to amaze me.